victorbnl/discord-pfp-banner-generator/README.md

 ## Discontinued

-As Discord modified their interface, the project doesn’t work anymore.
+As Discord modified their interface, the project doesn’t work anymore (see [#3](https://github.com/victorbnl/discord-pfp-banner-generator/issues/3)).
 Plus, reproducing its behaviour for current versions would require different configurations for different places − i.e. profile popup, profile page, those on mobile devices… Therefore, the project is now deprecated.

 ## Installation / Update